 Second, the court held that LCDC incorrectly concluded that Multnomah County had adequately considered the rural reserve factors pertaining to Area 9D.
-The court found that the county's findings were not sufficient to explain why its consideration of the applicable factors resulted in a designation of rural reserve for all of Area 9D, given the fact that property owners in that area had identified dissimilarities between the northern and southern portions of the study area.
+The court found that the county's findings were not sufficient to explain why its consideration of the applicable factors resulted in a designation of rural reserve for all of Area 9D, given the fact that property owners in that area had identified dissimilarities between their land and other land in the same study area.

 Finally, the court held that LCDC did not correctly review Metro's urban reserve designation of the Stafford area for substantial evidence.
 The court concluded that Metro failed to adequately respond to evidence cited by opponents from Metro's 2035 Regional Transportation Plan (RTP) indicating that traffic in the Stafford area was projected to exceed the capacity of certain roads by 2035.

 Immediately after the Court of Appeals issued its opinion, work began on legislation designed to resolve issues regarding the remand of urban and rural reserves in Washington County.
-On March 7, 2014 the Oregon Legislature passed House Bill 4078, which legislatively approved Metro's 2011 UGB expansion, added an additional 1,178 acres of urban reserves to the UGB, and made other revisions to the reserves map in Washington County.
+On March 7, 2014 the Oregon Legislature passed House Bill 4078, which legislatively approved Metro's 2011 UGB expansion, enacted revisions to the reserves map in Washington County, and added an additional 1,178 acres of urban reserves to the UGB.

 As described in Section IV of these findings, when Metro and the three counties adopted their maps of reserve areas, they agreed on a total of 28,256 acres of urban reserves, which reflected Metro's estimate of the acreage that would be required to provide a 50-year supply of urbanizable land as contemplated under ORS 195.145(4).
-The specific forecast described above in Section IV is for a range of between 484,800 and 531,600 new dwelling units over the 50-year period ending in 2060.
+The specific forecast described above in Section IV (which is based on the September 15, 2009 Metro COO Recommendation) is for a range of between 484,800 and 531,600 new dwelling units over the 50-year period ending in 2060.
 Metro relied on the high point of that forecast range in estimating that the region would need a supply of urban reserves sufficient to provide for approximately 152,400 new dwelling units outside of the existing UGB through 2060.

-After LCDC voted to approve Metro's findings and acknowledge the designation of 28,256 acres of urban reserves in August of 2011, Metro relied on those designations to expand the UGB onto approximately 2,015 acres of urban reserves in Washington County.
+After LCDC voted to approve Metro's findings and acknowledge the designation of 28,256 acres of urban reserves in August of 2011, Metro relied on those designations to expand the UGB onto

+1,986 acres of urban reserves in Washington County.
 However, that expansion was called into question by the Court of Appeals decision in Barkers Five, which reversed and remanded all of the urban and rural reserve designations in Washington County.

-The compromise reflected in House Bill 4078 included legislative approval and state acknowledgement of the 2,015 acres of 2011 UGB expansions in order to provide certainty to the cities regarding their ability to urbanize those expansion areas.
-In addition to acknowledging the UGB expansion areas already approved by Metro, House Bill 4078 included the following changes to the reserves map in Washington County:
+The compromise reflected in House Bill 4078 included legislative approval and acknowledgement of the 1,986 acres of 2011 UGB expansions in order to provide certainty to the relevant cities regarding their ability to urbanize those expansion areas.